lothisoft/commercial-re-underwriting-app/README.md

 Every component source code is documented and describes implementation details.

+##Look and Feel
+The color scheme and font family tries to mimic that of the  Greystone Commercial Lending landing page.

 ##Component Design Philosophy
 I decided to organise the React components I built around the Atomic Design Methodolgy (as described by Brad Frost here: http://atomicdesign.bradfrost.com/).